margaretmf/margaretmf.github.io/teaching.md

 * "the plants", "the plastic watering"
 * "the orchard", "the rope", "the box of seedlings", "the apple tree"
 * "but the cottage was her secret.
 She had found it.
 It belonged to her.
 She didn't want to share.
 Not just yet."

+* Mandy's friendship with Snow, a deer, a creature

+* Matron Bridie taking the orphanage children on a day-trip to the sea

+* "She climbed over the big wall"

 ### Who? ###
 * "Mandy", "who loved to read" and "they exchanged books at the local library at least once a week"